hsnakd/hsnakd/README.md

  <h2 align="left"> </p>
+   Earned a Bachelor’s degree in Industrial Engineering, attaining a high standard of academic excellence.
+ Achieved ISTQB Foundation Level Certification, demonstrating proficiency in software testing principles and practices.
+ Showcased hands‑on experience with UI/DB/API Test applications tools,
+encompassing both Manual and Automated Testing, and adeptly navigating Software Development Life Cycle (SDLC) processes.
+ Initiated and actively participated in the Agile methodology, demonstrating a proactive approach to project management, and engaged in all Scrum Ceremonies for streamlined collaboration.
+ Excelled in Test Automation, reaching proficiency with Selenium WebDriver, Cucumber BDD, TestNG DDT, JUnit, JDBC, REST Assured, and Apache POI for comprehensive UI/DB/API Automation Testing.
+ Implemented Test Cases with precision, leveraging Test Automation Frameworks such as Cucumber BDD and TestNG DDT to ensure robust UI/DB/API Automation Testing.
+ Operated seamlessly in the Java programming language, showcasing proficiency in coding and script development.
+ Utilized the Maven library as a building tool, demonstrating competence in managing dependencies and project automation.
+ Proficient in Python programming language.
+ Extensive knowledge of mobile testing using Appium.
+ Familiarity with Cypress and JScript for web application testing.
+ Addressed challenges with analytical intelligence and communicated effectively, contributing to a collaborative and results‑oriented Quality Assurance environment.
+ Demonstrated initiative by being a self‑motivated, productive, and quick learner, functioning seamlessly as a cross‑functional team member.
+ Adapted easily to new technologies and environments, exceeding expectations and showcasing flexibility and a commitment to staying ahead in the dynamic field of software development and testing.

 ➡️ Hands-on experience with UI/DB/API test applications tools (manual and automation) and methods with Software Development Life Cycle (SDLC) processes. </p>
 ➡️ Experienced the Agile methodology and participated in all the Scrum ceremonies.</p>
 ➡️ Excellent knowledge of test automation with Selenium WebDriver, Cucumber BDD, TestNG DDT, JUnit, JDBC, Rest-Assured, and Apache POI.</p>